Poppulo

 — August 19th, 2020

 No discussion of employee retention can be had without recognizing that the key to success will lie in effective internal communication and a fully realized and implemented approach to employee engagement.
-This will lie at the heart of all successful employee retention strategies.
+High voluntary turnover is costly for organizations, making it essential to focus on strategies that retain employees.
+This will lie at the heart of all successful and effective employee retention strategies.

-What are Employment Retention Strategies and Why Do We Need Them?
+What are Effective Employee Retention Strategies and Why Do We Need Them?

 Bottom line… quality staff, the kind your competitors want to acquire for their organizational success, are expensive to find, train, and retain.
+Replacing an employee can cost between one-half to two times that person's annual salary, making it even more critical to retain existing talent.
+Retaining top talent saves organizations from costs associated with recruitment, onboarding, and training.
 So, if you already have the right qualities within your workforce, it makes financial sense to maintain high levels of employee engagement, job satisfaction, and company loyalty through retention strategies that meet and, ideally, exceed the expectations of your brightest and best.

 At its most basic a good strategy will encompass employee retention techniques which